Terkwood/PLOWMAN/README.md

 Favor gamepad input first.
 Keyboard as a fallback.
 Eschew touch enabled devices.

+## Procedural Farming

+Cloning functionality from Farmville is probably a good idea.
+We'd like to embrace a procedural component, but implementing something like battles and fighting doesn't make a lot of sense, based on the content of the text.

 ## Tiled Map Intergration

 We need Tiled Map Editor integration for cutscene management.